Hudson Jet: Background

-The Jet was introduced in the middle of the 1953 model year and achieved some success in the crowded compact segment.
-However, Hudson was unable to foresee the dramatic decline in overall compact car sales during the 1952-1954 period which already included three other makes.
-As a result, they were only able to produce a little more than 20,000 units for the 1953 model year.
-It was a car with no real vices, but it effectively destroyed the Hudson Motor Car Company.
-Consequently, the company was forced to merge with Nash-Kelvinator forming American Motors Corporation (AMC) because of the losses resulting from the Jet project and the falling sales of Hudson's senior line.
+The Jet was introduced in the middle of the 1953 model year and achieved some success in the now crowded compact segment.
+However, Hudson could not have foreseen the dramatic decline in overall compact car sales during the 1952 through 1954 period, which included three competitive makes.
+As a result, they could only produce a little more than 20,000 units for the 1953 model year.
+It was a car with no real vices, but effectively destroyed the Hudson Motor Car Company.
+Consequently, the company was forced to merge with Nash-Kelvinator, forming American Motors Corporation (AMC), because of the losses resulting from the Jet project along with the falling sales of Hudson's senior line.